khuynh92/28-routing-and-testing/README.md

-# LAB 26   - Frontend Tooling & React
+# LAB 28   - Routing and Testing

 This project is a basic introduction into react.